kmanche4675/kendrickmanchester-ai-image-generator/README.md

 # Kendrick Manchester's AI Image Generator

-Turn words into visuals—this app uses OpenAI's DALL·E API to generate original images from text prompts, powered by Node.js and Express.
+Turn words into visuals. this app uses OpenAI's DALL·E API to generate original images from text prompts, powered by Node.js and Express.

 ---